yugeshkanna03yuvasri/Digital-Locker-System/README.md

 **SecureVault** is a digital locker system that provides military-grade security for your important documents and files.
 Built with AES-256 encryption and multi-factor authentication, it functions as your personal digital vault with seamless cross-device accessibility.
-The platform features drag-and-drop file management, AI-powered organization, and serves individuals, freelancers, and businesses with bank-level security and user-friendly design.
+The platform features drag-and-drop file management, flexible organization, and serves individuals, freelancers, and businesses with bank-level security and user-friendly design.

+---

 ##  Features